EliasWheatfall/SterlingEngineOne/_posts/2023-11-06-Introduction-and-project-background.md

 {: .center-text; .subtext}
 Figure (1): Alpha-Type Stirling Engine

-A Stirling engine is a type of closed-cycle heat engine that operates by cyclic compression.
-Typically a Stirling engine consists of two pistons, one hot and another cold.
+A Stirling engine is a closed-cycle heat engine that operates by cyclic compression.
+Typically, a Stirling engine consists of two pistons, one hot and another cold.
 An external heat source provides heat to the hot end.
 The gas alternately expands and contracts due to temperature changes, driving the pistons and producing mechanical work.

 ## Project Objective?
-The objective of our project is to create an in-depth understanding of a Stirling engine and how to manipulate aspects of the engine to develop a desired outcome.
-In our exploration, we have developed predictive models to influence our design including P-V diagrams, Acceleration vs time graphs, FEA, and load curves.
+The objective is to to create an in-depth understanding of a Stirling engine and how to manipulate aspects of the engine to develop a desired outcome.
+In our exploration, we have developed predictive models to influence our design, including P-V diagrams, Acceleration vs time graphs, FEA, and load curves.
 Creating a functioning Stirling engine on its own is a difficult task, and achieving this goal alone is a great success!

-The goal of our project is to develop a robust Stirling Engine that can operate for 30 minutes continously once started at 400 RPM.
+Our goal is to develop a robust Stirling Engine that can operate for 30 minutes continously once started at 400 RPM.
 We want to create a novel approach to housing the engine that is well-packaged and elegant.

 ## Resources?
 In our research we've found these resources to be incredibly helpful in understanding our system: